The Cosmic Dead interview

 As the celestial cogs grind their way towards the dawn of the 7th era of man, we; The Cosmic Dead, decided to create a sonic chronicle of the events leading to the ultimate fall of the machine.

-You released Cozmik Live Aktion in 2010, Psychonaut in 2011 and now in May you will be releasing a brand new album.
-I would like if you can share your words about your past releases and if you can present your new album?
+Cozmik Live Aktion was released in 2010, Psychonaut in 2011 and in May you will be releasing a new album.

 The best plan is often not to have any plan at all.
 This is how we operate and all I can offer in response is that we intend to broaden our intentions.

 We also hope to find ourselves in Slovenia, with our sights definitely set on the Metelkova, we are very much drawn to the free culture of such a place and feel our free-roaming sound would find a steady groove within its walls.
 We encourage anyone involved in such a place to get in touch with The Cosmic Dead to help us organise our trip.